cgwire/kitsu/docs/publish/README.md

 ![History](../img/getting-started/add_thumbnails_menu.png)

-A new pop-up opens and asks you to choose which task types the thumbnails are linked.
+A new pop-up opens and asks you to choose which task types the thumbnails are linked to.

-**Thumbnails batch import accept images files and video files**.
+**Thumbnails batch import accepts image files and video files**.

-For the video files, only the first frame is used as the thumbnail.
+Only the first frame is used as the thumbnail for the video files.

 You have to name your thumbnails as sequence_shot.